Can I Have Laser Eye Surgery if I Have A Retinal Hole or Macular Hole?

 The laser eye treatments offered here at the London Vision Clinic are suitable for the vast majority of patients as a way to rid them of the need to wear contact lenses and glasses.
 And so, if you do have an eye problem such as astigmatism, shortsightedness, longsightedness, or presbyopia, which results in the need to wear contact lenses, reading glasses, varifocals or bifocals, then Laser Eye Surgery is likely for you.

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-95% of patients that come to the London Vision Clinic are suitable for LASIK eye surgery.
-However, some patients have certain conditions that make them unsuitable for the procedure.
-If this is the case there are other forms of laser eye treatment, such as PRK/LASEK eye surgery or, for very specific conditions, we can offer High Profile and Laser Blended Vision treatments.
+An industry-leading 95 percent of patients that come to the London Vision Clinic are suitable for LASIK eye surgery.
+That being said, some patients do have certain conditions that make them unsuitable for the procedure.
+If this is the case for you, there are other forms of laser eye treatment, such as PRK/LASEK eye surgery, or High Profile and PRESBYOND® Laser Blended Vision treatments, which may work better.

 The bottom line is, if you have a macular hole and are interested in having Laser Eye Surgery, your chances are just as good as the next person.
 The only way to know for sure is to reach out and speak with one of our expert clinic coordinators.